helidon-io/helidon/service/README.md

 One qualifier is provided out-of-the-box - the `@Service.Named` (and `@Service.NamedByType` which does the same thing, only the name is the fully qualified class name of the provided class).

-Named instances are used by some feature of Helidon Inject itself.
+Named instances are used by some features of Helidon Service Registry itself.

 # Service Lifecycle